 It is normal to feel "down in the dumps" every so often.
-But people with major depression feel sad for a long time and lose interest in activities they used to enjoy.
+But people with major depression feel sad for a long time.
+They lose interest in activities they used to enjoy.
 Depression occurs when feelings of loss, anger, sadness, or frustration interfere with your daily life.
 Depression can be mild, moderate, or severe.
 It can occur one time or several times, and it can last 2 years or more.

 About 16 million Americans are affected by this mood disorder.
 Take the following assessment to see if you may be at risk for depression.